orianemgn/Kater-Klub/README.md

 The kata in the 'kataClub' folder were achieved in this context.

-The kata in the 'kata' folder were done outside this context.
+The kata in the 'kata' folder were achieved by myseld outside this context.